top of page

 Oreo is the sire of our first two Lykos Wolfalike litters.

-Oreo's vet report (from 30 Nov 2018) states that he had nose bleeds as a result of ITP (Immune-Mediated Thrombocytopenia).
+Oreo's vet report (from 30 Nov 2018) states that he had nose bleeds (epistaxis) as a result of ITP (Immune-Mediated Thrombocytopenia).
 ITP is when the immune system attacks itself, and can be an indicator of other issues such as a tick bite or viral/bacterial infection - and even be bought on by stress.
-80% of dogs usually recover from ITP if managed adequately.
-The vet recommended more tests be done to discover the cause of the ITP and the owner did not do this.
+80% of dogs usually recover from ITP.

-On the vet report we received, we noticed it was badly photoshopped and blurred after "white cell count was not elevated as expected.".
-For some reason, text has been removed, which seemed suspicious.
+On the vet report we received, we later noticed it was photoshopped and blurred after "white cell count was not elevated as expected.".
+Click the image below to zoom in and see an excerpt of the altered veterinary report.

-It's important for us to know of any health issues that appear in our dogs - and even the dogs that came before them, for the purpose of genetics and identifying possible inherited problems in our breeding program.
+It's really important for us to know of any health issues that appear in our dogs - and even the dogs that came before them, for the purpose of genetics and identifying any possible inherited problems that may be in our bloodlines.

-His owner elected not to investigate further, and as a result, Oreo reportedly died at home the next day, ignoring the vet's advice and if he got worse to take him to a vet or emergency clinic.
-The reason given for this is that she did not want him to die at a vet!
+She elected not to investigate further, and as a result, Oreo died at home the next day.
+She had ignored the vet's advice that if he got worse to take him to a vet or emergency clinic.
+The reason she gave for not taking him to a vet while further deteriorating was that she did not want him to die alone at a vet.
 Sorry, but when a vet tells you that if your dog gets sicker to seek immediate help - you do it.
-It's called being a responsible pet owner.
+It's called being a responsible pet owner and putting the dog before yourself.
+She completely failed Oreo.
+Vets don't just leave critically ill patients to 'die alone'.

-We have no doubt that with correct management and investigation, more could have been done to save Oreo, or at least discover the cause of the ITP.
+We have no doubt that with correct management and investigation, more could have been done to save Oreo, or at least discover the cause of the nosebleeds/ITP.

 Oreo was one of the foundation dogs in our breeding program, and given health is extremely important to us, we offered to pay for a necropsy as soon as we found out Oreo had just passed away.
 This was also ignored.

 Oreo's siblings are still alive and well and enjoying their senior years.
-Oreo's father was sent to rainbow bridge at nearly 7 years old after having 2 cruciate operations in 18 months, and continued to have mobility issues after the cruciate operations as he was such a large dog.
-His owner felt this was the best for him, as his quality of life had deteriorated by not being able to run anymore.
+Oreo's large father was sent to rainbow bridge at nearly 7 years old after having 2 cruciate operations in 18 months.
+He continued to have mobility issues, so his owner felt it was best to put him out of his pain, as his quality of life had deteriorated by not being able to run anymore.